 - Connected domains

 - Trial label, if it's in trial

-Once you open the site, look for a "Trial" banner at the bottom.
+After you open the site, look for a "Trial" banner at the bottom.
 Trial sites have a "Trial" banner, unless you're a Circle member and dismissed the banner.

 Step 2 - Cancel the wrong active site

-Once you’ve found the site you want to upgrade and confirmed it's still a trial, open the other site that was accidentally upgraded and cancel service.
+After you’ve found the site you want to upgrade and confirmed it's still a trial, open the other site that was accidentally upgraded and cancel service.

 - In the Home Menu, click Settings, then Billing & Account, then Billing.